 Data Universal Numbering System (DUNS) number.
 Since FY 2004, the Office of Management and Budget (OMB) has required all agencies applying for federal funding to obtain this number prior to application.
 The DUNS number is a unique nine- or thirteen-digit identification number that is assigned upon request to agencies by Dun & Bradstreet (D&B).
 This number will be used by the Federal Government to better track award recipient information throughout the award cycle and to provide consistent name and address data for electronic award application systems.
-To obtain a DUNS number, visit the Dun & Bradstreet website at www.dnb.com or call 866-705-5711.
+To obtain a DUNS number, visit the Dun & Bradstreet website at www.dunb.com or call 866-705-5711.

-Employer Identification Number (EIN)/OJP vendor number.
+Employer Identification Number (EIN)/OJP Vendor Number.
 This number is usually your agency's nine-digit federal tax identification number as assigned to you by the Internal Revenue Service (IRS).
 Your accounting/bookkeeping department should have this number.
 In some cases, the EIN has been previously assigned to another agency within your jurisdiction.
 In this instance, a new vendor number will be assigned to you by the Office of the Chief Financial Officer.
 The newly assigned number is to be used for COPS Office administrative purposes only and should not be used for IRS purposes.

 federally recognized tribe.
-Federally recognized tribes are tribal entities that are recognized and eligible for funding and services from the Bureau of Indian Affairs (BIA) by virtue of their status as Indian tribes.
+Federally recognized tribes are Native American Indian tribal entities that are recognized by the Bureau of Indian Affairs (BIA) and are eligible for funding and services by virtue of their status as sovereign Native American Indian tribes.
 They are acknowledged to have the immunities and privileges available to federally acknowledged Indian tribes by virtue of their government-to-government relationship with the United States, as well as the responsibilities, power, limitation, and obligations of such tribes.
 For further information, contact: BIA, Division of Tribal Government Services, MS-4631-MIB, 1849 C Street NW, Washington, DC 20240, 202-208-2475.

 Geographic Names Information System (GNIS) ID.
 The Geographic Names Information System (GNIS) database is maintained by the U.S. Geological Survey, US Department of the Interior.
-The database assigns a unique, permanent feature identifier, the Feature ID, which is the only standard federal key for integrating or reconciling feature data from multiple datasets.
+The database assigns a unique, permanent feature identifier, the feature ID, which is the only standard federal key for integrating or reconciling feature data from multiple datasets.